rachelnertia/rachelnertia.github.io/_drafts/hobby-goals-and-resolutions.md

 It's sort of like a cheapskate version of *Warhammer Underworlds*.
 Each player has 4 or 5 miniatures of their own choosing, representing very distinct fighter classes, and they duke it out on a tiny battlefield.
 Combat is speedy, punchy and interactive.
 There's also nifty magic system.
 It may not be the perfect game, but I'm increasingly pleased with it.

-I need to get back on the development horse after I fell off it when life got busy in late Autumn.
+I need to get back on the development horse after I fell off it when life got busy in the Autumn.
 In some form or another, I *will* ship this game in 2022!

 - [ ] Complete the Mechanical Draft.
 - [ ] Complete the Full Draft.